raahulahlawat/Docker/Docker_Document.md

 ### Port mapping
 Port mapping in Docker involves specifying how ports on the host system should be mapped to ports exposed by a container.
 This mapping allows external traffic to reach specific services running inside the container.
 Port mapping is particularly crucial when you have multiple containers running on a host, and you need to avoid port conflicts.

-### To know ip address of your machine use :
+### To know the IP address of your machine use :
 ```
 hostname -I
 ```
-### To know IP address of your container use :
+### To know the IP address of your container use :
 ```
 sudo docker container inspect container_id
 ```
-## To get access of shell of the container if we want to install any particular software in the container
+## To get access to the shell of the container if we want to install any particular software in the container

 ```
 sudo docker container exec -it (container_id) /bin/bash